ryan-p-randall/monthly-planning-files/README.md

 Since these are ultimately just text files and not actually converted into web pages or anything, it's not important for them to be in YAML format.
 I've followed that convention to make searchable front matter mostly because I'm used to using [Jekyll](https://jekyllrb.com/), a program for making static websites used by GitHub, GitLab, and a bunch of other sites.

+As of the 2021 files, I'm letting the Dendron package for VSCode control most of the front matter for each file.
+If you're not using Dendron, you can easily copy & paste useful parts from the 2020 or 2019 files.

 #### wikilinks

 Below the front matter / metadata section, each file has links to other files in the `[[wikilink]]` format.
 You can put this type of link anywhere you want in a file.

 I treat the top of the file as a sort of index / breadcrumbs area, and I add other wikilinks anywhere else they're relevant.
-If you use the [wikilink package in Atom](https://atom.io/packages/wikilink) you can also follow these links with simple key commands.
+If you use the [wikilink package in Atom](https://atom.io/packages/wikilink), or if you use Dendron in VSCode, you can also follow these links with simple key commands.
 I don't often use the included [time log template](time-log-template.txt), but I do find it extremely useful on hectic days or ones where I'm more easily distracted than usual.

 __Potential Gotcha:__ If you're not used to thinking about file paths, please pay close attention to them when you use, change, or create wikilinks.
 I mention this because at the beginning of every year I rename my personal files to add another underscore at the front of the file name, which pushes it further down in the file directory.
 It takes me 5-10 minutes to use "find and replace in project" to update this change in all the files, which feels like a decent trade-off to make to have the current year's files at the top of the file directory the entire rest of the year.
 In this collection of starter files, the file paths don't match what I actually do in my own notes.
 If you find yourself wanting to rename the files to improve how they're sorted in your own system, please remember to also update the wikilink file paths.
 On the plus side, the only thing that happens when a path is wrong is that you either open the wrong file or start a new, empty file.
 So the errors aren't destructive, just surprising or jarring at worst.